MarneeDear/presentations/it-summit/interactive/dotnetcore-workshop/README.md

 Save the file.

 Now we need to add the file to the project file.
-This is to the compiler knows what to compile.
-Plus, in F# the order of the files matters.
+This is so the compiler knows what to compile.

+> In F# the order of the files matters.
+The proj file specifies the order of the files.

 Open `workshop.test.fsproj`.
 Add the file in the right order.
 Also, let's remove the `Samples.fs` file to keep it simple.